carahsoft/Carahsoft.Calliope/README.md

 // We don't care about the last state value, so we can just ignore the returned state here. await Calliope.NewProgram(new CounterProgram()).RunAsync();

+// This defines our program class.
+In the Elm world, our program contains the Init, Update,
-// This defines our state model. public record CounterState
+// and View functions, and also is our state model. public class CounterProgram : ICalliopeProgram
 {
-    public int Count { get; init; }
+    // This is the state we are tracking public int Count { get; set; }
-}

-// This defines our program class public class CounterProgram : ICalliopeProgram<CounterState>
-{
-    // Init returns the initial state of our program, and is called when the program starts up.
+    // Init is called when the program starts up.
+This returns an optional CalliopeCmd object
-    // Note that this also returns an optional CalliopeCmd, which we will get into later.
-For now,
+    // which we will get into later.
+For now, we return null because we don't need to execute
-    // we return null because we don't need to execute any commands. public (CounterState, CalliopeCmd?)
+    // any commands.
+    public CalliopeCmd?
 Init()
     {
-        return (new(), null);
+        return null;
     }

     // Update is called whenever a message is sent to the application.
 Here, we look for
     // KeyPressMsg messages, which are sent whenever the user presses any key in the terminal
     // window.
-    public (CounterState, CalliopeCmd?)
-Update(CounterState state, CalliopeMsg msg) {
+    public CalliopeCmd?
+Update(CounterState state, CalliopeMsg msg)
+    {
         if (msg is KeyPressMsg kpm)
         {
             // If the user pressed ctrl+c, returning the Quit command exits the program if (kpm.Key == ConsoleKey.C && kpm.Modifiers == ConsoleModifiers.Control)
-                return (state, CalliopeCmd.Quit);
+                return CalliopeCmd.Quit;

             // Right arrow means increment the count! if (kpm.Key == ConsoleKey.RightArrow)
+            {
-                return (state with { Count = state.Count + 1 }, null);
+                Count = Count + 1;
+                return null;
+            }

             // Left arrow means decrement the count! if (kpm.Key == ConsoleKey.LeftArrow)
+            {
-                return (state with { Count = state.Count - 1 }, null);
+                Count = Count - 1;
+                return null;
             }

-        // Ignore any other messages we get return (state, null);
         }

+        // Ignore any other messages we get return null;
+    }

-    // The string returned from the View function is what is rendered on screen! public string View(CounterState state)
+    // The string returned from the View function is what is rendered on screen!
+    // View is always called after the Update method completes. public string View()
     {
         return
             $"""
-            Your count is currently {state.Count}!!
+            Your count is currently {Count}!!
             →: Increment
             ←: Decrement
             ctrl+c: Quit